-- (e) the Panel's own policies and rules and - (f) the desirability of consistency and certainty in decision-making. - 11.
+- (d) the legislative policy of Chapters 6 or 6C - (e) the Panel's own policies and rules and - (f) the desirability of consistency and certainty in decision-making. - 11.
 This approach follows the practice laid down for the AAT by Brennan J in Re Drake and Minister for Immigration and Ethnic Affairs: